GaryQ-physics/swmfio/README.md

 # Overview

-Reads the `.out`, `.tree`, and `.info` files for the data from the (BATSRUS) magnetosphere component of an SWMF run.
+Reads some of the outputed datafiles from an SWMF run.
+For the (BATSRUS) magnetosphere module, reads `.out`, `.tree`, and `.info` files.
+For the (RIM) ionosphere module, reads `.tec` files.

-Can also read CCMC `.cdf`, which contain the most the information contained in the `.out`, `.tree`, and `.info` files.
+Can also read CCMC `.cdf`, which contain the most the information contained in the native file formats.
 Doing so has the dependancy "cdflib" `https://pypi.org/project/cdflib/`

-Returns a numba class, with the simulation data in arrays as class atributes, and interpolation and differentiation as class methods.
+For magnetosphere: returns a numba class, with the simulation data in arrays as class atributes, and interpolation and differentiation as class methods.
+For ionosphere: returns tuple (data_arr, varidx, units), where data_arr is a numpy array with the data, varidx is a numba typed Dictionary which maps variable name strings to their corresponding index in data_arr, and units is a Dictionary of the corresponding units.

-Also provides a function to output data on native grid (as an unstructured voxel or hexahedra grid) to a VTK file.
+This code also provides a function to output the magnetosphere (BATSRUS) data on native grid to a VTK file, as either an unstructured voxel or hexahedra grid.
+Doing so has dependancy on "magnetovis" `https://github.com/rweigel/magnetovis/`.
 Provides similar functionality to the Julia program `https://github.com/henry2004y/Batsrus.jl` with the exception that the VTK grid is cell-centered.
 In addition, this code has an interpolator and can read CCMC `.cdf` files.